Medically reviewed by Drugs.com. Last updated on May 24, 2022.

 Using this medicine for a long time or using it too much while you are pregnant (especially during the first trimester) can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control during treatment with this medicine and for at least 1 week after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

-This medicine may rarely cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash; itching; swelling of the face, tongue, and throat; trouble breathing; or chest pain after you receive the medicine.
+This medicine may rarely cause a serious type of allergic reaction, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you receive the medicine.

 Serious skin reactions can occur in certain people during treatment with this medicine.
 Check with your doctor right away if you or your child start having a skin rash, itching, or any other skin changes while you are using this medicine.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem including QT prolongation.

 This medicine may cause adrenal gland problems.
 Check with your doctor right away if you have darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.